ChrisAlertus/manageapp/PROJECT_PLAN.md

   - Default view: claimed todos (where user is claimer) first, then user-created, then others
   - Visual indicators for visibility (private, household, shared icons)
   - Visual indicators for claim status (claimed/unclaimed, who claimed it)
+  - **Hover tooltip for shared todos**: When hovering over a "shared" visibility todo, display a tooltip showing which other users the todo is shared with (list of user names/emails from TodoShare records)
 - Create/edit todo form:
   - Visibility selector (private, household, shared)
   - Shared users selector (when visibility="shared", multi-select of household members)